heber-augusto/Nanodegree_Azure_ML_Engineer_CapstoneProject/README.md

 This project is the final project of the Udacity Azure ML Nanodegree.
 In this project, I used Azure Machine Learning Studio to create and deploy a machine learning model and consumed its endpoint.

 ## Project Set Up and Installation
-To reproduce this project the user needs an account and access to Azure Machine Learning studio.
+To reproduce this project results the user needs an account and access to Azure Machine Learning studio.
 With this account, it is necessary to:

  1. Copy [automl notebook](/automl.ipynb), [hyperdrive notebook](/hyperparameter_tuning.ipynb) and [the csv file inside the zip](/data/creditcard.csv.zip);
  2. Create a compute instance to run notebooks (during this project it was used two different compute instances, one for each notebook);
- 3.
+ 3. Create a dataset using [the csv file inside the zip](/data/creditcard.csv.zip) and name it creditcard.

 ## Dataset